.

 The Future

-It is my hope that this website will further enhance his reputation, will reach a wider audience of Burns and may also encourage new interest.
-We can still all learn from his philosophies, his dislike of cant and hypocrisy, his wit and his fun.
-If, in some way, it helps to keep his memory alive, promotes Scotland, and makes people more aware and proud of their heritage, then I will be more than satisfied.
+It is my hope that this website will further enhance Burns' reputation, deliver Burns to a wider audience and encourage new interest in Burns and his work.
+His timeless philosophies, his dislike of cant and hypocrisy, and his wit and his fun can still teach us.
+If, in some way, this site helps to keep Burns' memory alive, promotes Scotland, and makes people more aware and proud of their heritage, then I will be more than satisfied.

 The Greatest Poems in the World.